javiortizmol/smoketest-poc/api-testing-smoketest-poc/README.md

 # Content of the project

 - .env files - Contains the env variables referenced on the test cases per environment.
+- [run-smoke-test.sh](run-smoke-test.sh) - It is the shell tool develop to run the smoket test
 - [test](test) - This folder contains the test cases automated using [pactum](https://pactumjs.github.io/#/) and [mocha](https://mochajs.org/)

 # How to run it?